 - provides you with the opportunity to be directly involved in a range of issues relating to public policy, the economy, the State Budget, financial management, administration and regulatory frameworks; and

 - gives you a tailored learning and development program and access to other cadets, mentors and experienced professionals to support your future growth.

 While participating in the program you will work in a variety of business areas (generally moving to a different area of Treasury every 12 months).
 The time it takes you to complete the cadetship depends on how much University study you have completed on entry to the program, and any relevant previous work experience.
 The maximum time is six years on the program before being offered a permanent placement.
 You will receive paid time off work to attend lectures, tutorials, and exams, over and above normal leave entitlements.

 Treasury cadetships involve a series of fixed-term employment contracts which are reviewed on an annual basis.
 Continuation of the cadetship is subject to achieving high work and academic performance.
-The cadetship takes up to six years, depending on how much university study you have left to complete when you commence the program.

 What work will I be doing?

 You will undertake research, analysis and administrative work for a range of topical issues that relate to the work of the branch you are placed in.
 You can be involved in standard tasks or in specific projects of significance to the work area.
 Treasury will aim to develop you for a future career with us through exposure to our broad responsibility areas and ongoing training and skills development.